 By visiting just a few attractions per day, you have the potential to save up to 58% off vs. paying at the gate for individual tickets.

 Another reason why the Nashville Sightseeing Pass is the most popular tourism pass with travelers is because it includes ALL the must-see attractions in the city.
 You can visit as many attractions as you’d like with your pass.
 (The only limit is that you can visit each attraction just once with your pass).

 While the Nashville Sightseeing Pass includes free entry to 21 popular attractions in the city, the only downside is that it doesn’t include entry to the Johnny Cash Museum or the Grand Ole Opry.
 Hopefully this is something that the Nashville Sightseeing Pass will add to its list of growing attractions in the future.

-The Nashville Sightseeing Pass still offers some great options to check out the music scene in the city.
+The pass still offers some great options to check out the music scene in the city.
 For example, you can learn about popular country artists (including Johnny Cash) as the Country Music Hall of Fame.
 You can also take a tour of Ryman Auditorium, which is known throughout the world as “The Mother Church of Country Music”.
 Both attractions are included for free with your Nashville Sightseeing Pass.

 If you’re visiting Nashville for the first time, this Sightseeing Pass can provide and easy and stress-free way to sightsee.
 If you’re interested in hitting all the top attractions in Nashville, then getting the pass is a no-brainer.

 For those who are just planning on visiting a few attractions, you may want to consider the FLEX Pass instead.
 And if you’re traveling on a super tight budget, don’t worry, there’s plenty of free things to do in the city.

 Remember, this is your trip to Nashville.
 You can plan it to suit your travel style and interests.